Quantifiers in English Grammar with Examples [PDF]

 These quantifiers are meant to indicate the number or quantity of countable nouns.
 They don’t necessarily need to narrow to the specific count, but just clue the reader on whether the underlying noun is in small or big quantity.

-Visa Guide: Tense in English Grammar with Examples [PDF]
+Visa Guide: Modifier in English Grammar with Examples [PDF]

 They include little, a little, a bit of, a large amount of, a great deal of, a large quantity of, and so forth.